Why Are You Here?

 I don’t think you’re quite grasping the role of This is True, John.
 It’s not to “tell the truth” about whatever topic might be of special interest to a portion of the potential readership, it’s to do commentary on the news — and, more specifically, news of a “weird” nature which illustrates “the human condition.”
 I’ve been inviting readers for more than 25 years now to submit recent news stories from “legitimate, mainstream” news sources for consideration which fit this model, whether they’re paid subscribers or not.
 Have you submitted any stories within the guidelines of the linked page in the 20+ years you’ve been a subscriber?
 If not, why not?

-As for whether you will support the publication as described is up to you, but no, I’m not going to change what tens of thousands of readers signed up for in order to get one guy to finally dig $32/year out of his pocket.
+As for whether you will support the publication as described is up to you, but no, I’m not going to change what tens of thousands of readers signed up for in order to get one guy to finally dig a few bucks out of his pocket.
 If you think there should be a publication to cover your specific topic, then by all means you should create one. -rc

 When you use a phrase like, “…our current illegitimate, de facto, for-profit corporations masquerading as “government”…”, you start to lose credibility.
 It doesn’t really matter if that statement is right or wrong for you to lose that credibility.
 When you say those sorts of very partisan, emotionally charged phrases that express an extreme stance without providing reasons that you make those claims, your argument takes a turn away from logic and moves towards merely provoking an emotional response.